runger1101001/cy_serial_bridge/README.md

 cy_serial_cli scan --all
 ```

-Also note that adding `--randomize-serno` to the reconfigure command will assign a random serial number to the chip, which is helpful for provisioning new boards.
+Also note that adding `--randomize-serno` or `--set-serno` can be added to the reconfigure command to change the serial number of the chip, which is helpful for provisioning new boards.

 Another issue: On Windows, if you have a given VID and PID assigned to use the WinUSB driver via Zadig, Windows will not try and use the USB CDC driver to enumerate COM ports from the device.
 This means that a device in SPI/I2C mode cannot use the same VID and PID as a device in UART CDC mode.
 To solve this, this driver automatically uses two PIDs for each device.
 The even PID is used in SPI/I2C mode, and the odd PID is used in UART CDC mode.